 lut 8 4020

-Having performed the above initial step, please proceed for calibrating the ADC readings for the voltages and as follows:
+Having performed the above initial step, please proceed for calibrating the ADC readings for the voltages , as shown below:

 - Enter the command

-- Connect a constant voltage source of exactly between the B- terminal and the power supply ground (0V).
-You may want to temporarily disconnect the shunt resistors R8 and R9 in order to avoid excessive current flow.
+- Connect a constant voltage source of approximately 750mV between the B- terminal and the power supply ground (0V) and measure its exact value using a digital multimeter.
+Note that 750mV corresponds to 1.5A flowing through the shunt resistors R8 and R9.

 - Enter the command

-- Connect a constant voltage source of exactly ( per cell) between the B+ terminal and the power supply ground (0V).
+- Connect a constant voltage source of approximately 16800mV (4200mV per cell) between the B+ terminal and the power supply ground (0V) and measure its exact voltage using a digital multimeter.

 - Enter the command